How Aligning HR and Marketing Can Bring Your Recruitment Brand to Life

 The scarcity of health care workers is not new.
 Since the 1980s, there has been significant industry chatter, particularly surrounding the critical shortage of nurses.
 When COVID hit, demand skyrocketed, just as the “Great Resignation” struck.
 Workforce shortfalls threaten patient care and have significant financial implications.
 One study finds that labor shortages have cost hospitals and health systems over $24 billion since the pandemic.

 At this year’s Healthcare Marketing & Physician Strategies Summit (HMPS), held in Austin, Texas, J.L.
-Grayson, Moffitt Cancer Center; Joel English, BVK; and Rebecca Priest and Rian Book, Michigan Medicine, revealed how they aligned marketing and HR with their organizational brands to enhance staff recruitment and retention efforts.
+Grayson, Moffitt Cancer Center; Joel English, BVK; and Rebecca Priest and Rian Brooks, Michigan Medicine, revealed how they aligned marketing and HR with their organizational brands to enhance staff recruitment and retention efforts.

 Part one of this two-part series will highlight Moffitt Cancer Center and part two will feature Michigan Medicine.